 Over time, the 60/40 portfolio has been recognized for its simplicity, effectiveness, and historical performance, although recent market conditions and critiques of MPT's assumptions have led to discussions about its adaptability and the potential need for more dynamic investment approaches.

 This chart illustrates the historical performance of the 60/40 portfolio, alongside its two components: the S&P 500 and a Total Return Bond Index, which is explained in more detail here.
-Please note that the S&P 500 is a price index in contrast to total return index.
-Therefore, it does not include dividends.
+Please note that the S&P 500 is a price index, as opposed to a total return index, and therefore does not include dividends.

 The correlation between stocks and bonds is one of the most important inputs to the asset allocation decision.
 However, it's important to understand that this correlation is not static and can change over time, primarily influenced by macroeconomic conditions and recessions.
 During periods of economic expansion and positive market sentiment, stocks generally perform well, resulting in a positive correlation with bonds.
 Conversely, during economic recessions, bonds often experience a rally due to both a flight to safety and central banks implementing interest rate cuts as a means to stimulate the economy.
 This leads to a situation where there is frequently a negative correlation between stocks and bonds during economic downturns.